A blog from the Community IT drop-in

 it's the best way to learn.

-The Hackney 50+ IT drop-in is a co-designed grassroots project - developing a successful digital inclusion model for more than 12 years
+The Hackney IT drop-in is a co-designed grassroots project - developing a successful digital and social inclusion model for more than 12 years

 We have an outstanding volunteer team of older people with more than 100 years of Internet experience between them - supplemented by teams of enthusiastic younger professionals.

-… the outcomes are all about social inclusion and community cohesion in the world we actually live in
+… the outcomes are all about social inclusion and community cohesion in the world we actually inhabit

-A blog about the Hello Hackney 50+ IT drop-in for older people — a weekly social event offering digital beginners and learners help and support with phones, tablets, laptops — and understanding the Internet so that we can use it safely and sensibly.
+A blog about the Hello Hackney Community IT Drop-in — a weekly social event offering digital beginners and learners help and support with phones, tablets, laptops — and understanding the Internet so that we can use it safely and sensibly.

 The drop-in is volunteer-led, and most of the regular volunteer team are older local people.
-Some of us are digital novices, some have long professional experience of the Internet — but we are all learning together because none of us are digital natives, and our lives have not been shaped by digital technology (and many of us intend to keep it that way).
+Some of us are digital novices, some have long professional experience of the Internet — but we are all learning because none of us are digital natives, and our lives have not been shaped by digital technology.

-The Hello Hackney drop-in is the latest pop-up of a model that has been evolving for more than 12 years — continuously, with and without funding.
-What we do looks like digital inclusion, but the outcomes are all about social inclusion and community cohesion in the world we actually live in.
+The Hello Hackney Community Drop-in is the latest instance of a model that has been evolving naturally since 2006 — continuously, in different locations, with and without funding.
+What we do looks like digital inclusion, but the outcomes are all about social inclusion and community cohesion in the world we actually inhabit.
 That is why we do it, and why it works.

 … about 250 people … and about 300 more, waiting for something to happen

-Since we started at Whitmore Community Centre, we have been visited by about 250 people — from all over Hackney (and some from neighbouring boroughs), and we have about 300 more, waiting for something to happen that they would like to be involved with.
+Since we started at Whitmore Community Centre, we have been visited by about 250 people — from all over Hackney (and some from neighbouring boroughs), and we have hundreds more, waiting for something to happen that they would like to be involved with.
 So maybe that will be our focus for 2019.
-Two other start-up projects have recently emerged from the drop-in: Oldie-Friendly Hackney and Hello Hackney podcast, and there could be more.

 The main reason we have offered so few courses or workshops recently is because both large social spaces at Whitmore Community Centre are usually full of drop-in people (average attendance about 35), and neither space is suitable for structured learning.
 However — our ideas for 2019 do (tentatively) include more of the short courses that we arranged at Open School East, and possibly a repeat of the longer Agewell Mobile tablet courses at The Lawns computer centre and Hackney Central Library 2013-2015.
 We have the equipment, but we would have to find an additional venue, and we don’t yet know how to make that happen.